Star9daisy/hep-paper-manager/README.md

     arxiv_id: Arxiv ID
     doi: DOI
   ```
+  These properties match the properties of the InpspirePaper class.
+You can
+  modify the template to fit your needs.

+  !
+Remember the last three lines are necessary.
+You can't remove them.

 ## Updates
+### v0.2.0
+- Refactor the codebase by introducing `notion_database`.
+- Add `hpm update` to update one paper in the database.
+- Add `hpm info` to show the information of this app.

 ### v0.1.4
 - Update print style.
 - Add friendly error message when the `database_id` is not specified.